Prthmsh7/Video-Streaming-Platform/SETUP_GUIDE.md

 - Check table permissions in Table Editor
 - Ensure RLS is enabled on all tables

+**Video-Profile Relationship Errors:**
+- Ensure both migration files have been run
+- Verify foreign key constraint exists between videos.user_id and profiles.id
+- Check that profiles are created for all users

 ## 📊 Verify Setup

 ### Check These in Supabase Dashboard: